KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Autocomplete-Article.md

 The ``Autocomplete/RemoteAutocompleteService`` can be used to perform autocomplete by integrating with any external API.
 It requires that the device is online, and requires Full Access to be able to make network requests.

 You create a remote autocomplete service by defining the API URL, any potential headers or query parameters, as well as a result type.

+### Autocomplete vs. autocorrect

+Autocomplete suggestions with a ``Autocomplete/SuggestionType/regular`` type are only applied if the user taps on them, while suggestions with the ``Autocomplete/SuggestionType/autocorrect`` type will be automatically applied when the user taps on a word delimiter, like space.

+The ``Autocomplete/LocalAutocompleteService`` will try its best to provide proper autocorrections, but sometimes it will fail to do so.
+If so, you can add custom values to the ``AutocompleteContext/autocorrectDictionary`` dictionary.

 ### Next Character Prediction